 In modern times, issue framing tends to involve a great deal of work.
 Before political speeches are written, focus groups or surveys may be performed to analyze the most effective strategies for addressing an audience.
 This is particularly the case with speeches in high profile campaigns or State of the Union Addresses in the US.

 Issue framing is certainly not exclusive to any political party.
 All political parties use key words or phrases, sometimes called sound bytes, which they hope the media will co-opt, thus ensuring a continued reinforcement of a set of ideas.
 As well, groups devoted to key issues often employ issue framing.

-Issue framing may also be called “spinning” a story.
-When President Bush gave justification for invading Iraq, he initially used issue framing to suggest the purpose of the invasion was to find and eliminate weapons of mass destruction.
+Issue framing may also be called spinning a story.
+When President Bush gave justification for invading Iraq, he initially used this technique to suggest the purpose of the invasion was to find and eliminate weapons of mass destruction.
 The words weapons of mass destruction connote fear.
-In light of the mass destruction at the World Trade Center, this issue framing succeeded well.
+In light of the mass destruction at the World Trade Center, his attempt succeeded well.
 Mass destruction was to be avoided, and war on Iraq would help this.
 The issue was reframed as the "War on Terror," when searches revealed no weapons.

 Obviously, those who do not support the Iraqi war, do not call it the "War on Terror," but are more likely to refer to it as an "unjust war," or a "war for oil."
 Neither side plays completely fair with the facts, as there are many explanations and arguments both for and against the war.
 However framing such a divisive issue allows one to advance political goals and influence public thinking.

 Moldova - I have read some of Lakoff’s idea and he really has a interesting way of coloring things.
 He frames the typical liberal argument as the progressive movement or progressive idea.